Diethylene glycol: 2020 – India

 In the first week of 2020, around 17 children from Ramnagar, in the union territory of Jammu and Kashmir, were hospitalised, more than half of whom died of kidney failure.
 The regional drug controller authorities after investigation found out that a faulty batch of the Coldbest PC cough syrup contained 34.97% of diethylene glycol, which resulted in poisoning and subsequent renal failures.
 The product was recalled and after an investigation, the Drug Controller General of India, VG Somani, said at India Pharma 2020, that the GMP was not followed, and negligence was found during the production process itself.
 The Himachal Pradesh government is filing a criminal case against the company and its executives.

 2022 – India/Gambia/Indonesia/Uzbekistan

 The WHO issued a medical product alert for four "contaminated" Indian pediatric medicines, manufactured by a firm in Haryana's Sonepat, saying these drugs identified in Gambia had been potentially linked with acute kidney injuries and 70 deaths among children in the west African country.
 The cough and cold syrups produced by Maiden Pharmaceuticals Limited, Sonepat in India.

 WHO said laboratory analysis of samples of each of the four products confirmed that they contain unacceptable amounts of diethylene glycol and ethylene glycol as contaminants.

 Subsequently, on 21 October 2022, 99 children were reported dead in Indonesia after ingesting the cough syrups.
 As a result authorities in Indonesia banned all syrup medicines.
 However, they advised that the syrups suspected of causing the deaths in Gambia, were not sold locally in Indonesia.

+2025 - India

+In September, at least 19 children under 5 years old in Madhya Pradesh died after taking a cough syrup called Coldrif made by Sresan Pharmaceutical Manufacturer in Tamil Nadu.
+The contaminated drug contained 48.6% of toxin DEG though the allowed limit in India and by the WHO is 0.1%.
+India also states that there are two more toxic cough syrups; Respifresh TR (containing 1.342% of toxin DEG) by Rednex Pharmaceuticals and Relife (containing 0.616% of toxin DEG) by Shape Pharma, both based in Gujarat.